Graduate School Handbook Part 7 – PGR wellbeing and sources of support for postgraduate researchers including personal circumstances

 - Final assessment viva voce examinations will be postponed at short notice only in the most extreme circumstances.

-- If your viva is more than a week away, you should contact your Director of Studies and the Graduate School Postgraduate Research Assessment Team as soon as possible by phone or email for further guidance.
+- If your viva is more than a week away, you should contact your DoS and the Graduate School Postgraduate Research Assessment Team as soon as possible by phone or email for further guidance.

-- If your final assessment viva voce is about to take place (eg within four days including weekends) you must contact your Director of Studies and the Graduate School Postgraduate research Assessment Team immediately, without fail.
+- If your final assessment viva voce is about to take place (eg within four days including weekends) you must contact your DoS and the Graduate School Postgraduate Research Assessment Team immediately, without fail.